When to Start Transition Care in Type 1 Diabetes

 No Matter What Age: Keep Talking

-One of the best things you can do for your child in this transition to self-care is to keep talking.
-Let them know that you are here to support them and help them make good decisions, but ultimately, they will have to take care of themselves.
+One of the best things you can do for your child in this transition is to keep talking.
+Let her know that you are here to support her and help her to make good decisions—but that she will have to slowly learn to manage more of her care herself.

 Letting go of some of the control over your child’s care may be difficult.
-You’re so used to taking care of them, but even in the midst of that, you’re training them to take care of themselves.
-Learning to trust them in their diabetes care may actually be a challenge, but remember: you want what’s best for them, and by teaching them to take care of themselves, you are doing what’s best.
+But remember that you’re teaching and empowering your chlid to take care of herself.
+Learning to trust your child in her diabetes self-care may actually be a challenge.
+Ultimately, you want what’s best for your son or daughter.
+Encouraging her to be independent with managing her diabetes is one of the best gifts you can give your child.